anug7/udacity_sfnd/camera/less7_3d_tracking/README.md

 ![img2](https://github.com/anug7/udacity_sfnd/blob/dev/camera/less7_3d_tracking/refs/ttc_off_lidar_2.png)

 **FP.6 Performance Evaluation 2**
 Different KP and decriptors were evaluated for measuring the performance in terms of quality of the results and the time.
 It's mainly measured based on deviation from average and compared with the TTC of lidar.
-By that, it seems SIFT/SIFT is the good combination.
+By that, it seems FAST/ORB is the good combination interms of time and quality of results.

 ![Results](https://github.com/anug7/udacity_sfnd/blob/dev/camera/less7_3d_tracking/images/perf.png)